sumimakito/extended-ejs/README.md

 **Don't** forget to end your implementation with a `[% @end %]`.

 > Implementing the same block alias twice will be regarded as an error.
-An error will also be thrown if the extended template has already implemented the block alias that the one who extends attempts to implement.
+An error will also be thrown if the extended template has already implemented the block alias that the one who extends attempts to implement when the strict mode is enabled.

 ## Compile

 **Usage:**

 ```
-compile(input, workDir?, fileRef?)
+compile(input, workDir?, fileRef?, strict? = false)
 ```

 Pre-compile the string presented template and make it reusable.